giladaube/TDS-finalProject/README.md

 3. [NYC Subway Traffic](https://www.kaggle.com/eddeng/nyc-subway-traffic-data-20172021)

 If you like to use one of them, please add the CSV files to `./data` folder and add the non-numeric columns to `COLUMNS_TO_REMOVE` (at the head of the notebook).

+## Results
+You can find the report results here